 - An image buffer is the capacity of the license plate recognition system to temporarily store images for processing.

-- Related technologies, (like information technology), and their technical terms like bandwidth, processing power, data storage capacity and encryption, (data is encoded and only visible for those who can decode it), are also common terms.
+- Related technologies, (like information technology), and their technical terms like bandwidth, processing power, data storage capacity, and encryption (where data is encoded and only visible to those who can decode it) are also common terms.

 - Onboard vs external ANPR refers to the location where license plate image processing occurs.
 Plate recognition can happen on board the camera or, alternatively, outside the camera, on a central server or local computer.
 Both types of system architecture have advantages and drawbacks.

-In the third part of the article, you can read about spelling and term differences of US and UK English in ANPR.
+In the third part of the article, you can read about spelling and term differences between the US and UK English in ANPR.